akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240407000000/index.md

 **ABSTRACT**
 To govern smart contracts running on Ethereum, multiple Ethereum Request for Comment (ERC) standards have been developed, each containing a set of rules to guide the behaviors of smart contracts.
-Violating the ERC rules could cause serious security issues and financial loss, signifying the importance of verifying smart contracts follow ERCs.
+Violating the ERC rules could cause serious <b>security</b> issues and financial loss, signifying the importance of verifying smart contracts follow ERCs.
 Today's practices of such verification are to either manually audit each single contract or use expert-developed, limited-scope program-analysis tools, both of which are far from being effective in identifying ERC rule violations.
 This paper presents a tool named AuditGPT that leverages <b>large</b> <b>language</b> <b>models</b> <b>(LLMs)</b> to automatically and comprehensively verify ERC rules against smart contracts.
-To build AuditGPT, we first conduct an empirical study on 222 ERC rules specified in four popular ERCs to understand their content, their security impacts, their specification in natural language, and their implementation in Solidity.
+To build AuditGPT, we first conduct an empirical study on 222 ERC rules specified in four popular ERCs to understand their content, their <b>security</b> impacts, their specification in natural language, and their implementation in Solidity.
 Guided by the study, we construct AuditGPT by separating the <b>large,</b> <b>complex</b> <b>auditing</b> process into small, manageable tasks and design <b>prompts</b> specialized for each ERC rule type to enhance <b>LLMs'</b> auditing performance.
 In the evaluation, AuditGPT successfully pinpoints 418 ERC rule violations and only reports 18 false positives, showcasing its effectiveness and accuracy.
-Moreover, AuditGPT beats an auditing service provided by security experts in effectiveness, accuracy, and cost, demonstrating its advancement over state-of-the-art smart-contract auditing practices.
+Moreover, AuditGPT beats an auditing service provided by <b>security</b> experts in effectiveness, accuracy, and cost, demonstrating its advancement over state-of-the-art smart-contract auditing practices.

 {{</citation>}}

-### (3/11 | 3/173) Evaluating Adversarial Robustness: A Comparison Of FGSM, Carlini-Wagner Attacks, And The Role of Distillation as Defense Mechanism (Trilokesh Ranjan Sarkar et al., 2024)
+### (3/13 | 3/175) Evaluating Adversarial Robustness: A Comparison Of FGSM, Carlini-Wagner Attacks, And The Role of Distillation as Defense Mechanism (Trilokesh Ranjan Sarkar et al., 2024)

 {{<citation>}}